bonfire-networks/bonfire_mailer/README.md

 - `MAIL_BACKEND` environment variable to choose your email delivery method or provider.
 - `MAIL_DOMAIN` or `HOSTNAME`: Your domain name
-- `MAIL_FROM`: The email address from which emails will be sent
+- `MAIL_FROM`: The email address from which emails will be sent (this should match the domain name you set up with SPF/DKIM/DMARC, which will usually be your instance's domain)

 ## Choosing an Email Delivery Method